-Upsell with high-margin complementary services to earn more on your low-margin product, which is coworking.
+Upsell members with high-margin complementary services to earn more on your low-margin product, which is coworking.

-- You can offer a lawyer/accountant's services as well.
+You can offer a lawyer/accountant's or any other services as well.

 Attract well-off customers.

 If your members are mostly freelancers and digital nomads you probably won't get far in terms of revenue.
 They just don't earn much.

 So, you need to expand your target audience and sell memberships to: